pattern-lab/patternlab-node/packages/docs/src/docs/data-overview.md

 ---

-title: Overview of Data | Pattern Lab
+title: Overview of Data
-heading: Overview of Data
+tags:
+  - docs
 ---

 The primary default global source of data used when rendering Pattern Lab patterns can be found in `./source/_data/`.